DigiPen-CS315/project-4-template/.github/PULL_REQUEST_TEMPLATE.md

-## Description
-[Please include a summary of the change and which issue is fixed.
+## Description  <!-- Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
-List any dependencies that are required for this change.]
+List any dependencies that are required for this change. -->

 ### Type of change
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Bug fix (non-breaking change which fixes an issue)

-## How Has This Been Tested?
-Please describe the tests that you completed to verify your changes.
-(How do you know your changes work correctly?)
+## How Has This Been Tested?  <!-- Please describe the tests that you completed to verify your changes.
+(How do you know your changes work correctly?) -->

 #### Tested Compilers:
 - [ ] MSVC 32-bit